CCRI-POPROX/poprox-web/README.md

 ## How to run the project on your local system

-If you just want to run the project, you need to have conda installed.
+#### Python Dependencies

-We recommend that you create a new conda environment with the following command:
+If you want to run the project, you'll need python installed on your computer.
+We recommend setting up a virtual environment.
+The easiest way to do this is with conda:

 ```bash
 conda create -n myenv python=3.11